RichardChangCA/Deep_SVDD_TF2/README.md

 Steps: train autoencoder first, and then train Deep SVDD one class or soft boundary

-May suffer from Hypersphere Collapse
+May suffer from Hypersphere Collapse --> need to optimize and fine-tune the model

 If we set batchnorm trainable == True, the performance will be a little bit better